nogibjj/Xiaoquan_Liu_Project3/README.md

 ### 1. Created a Database, Connected to it, Created a Table, and Inseted Data into that Table

-For this project, I generated a script that connected to a database called `Walmart_Coffee_Listings` , which I created myself using sqlite3 packages in python.
+For this project, I generated a script that connected to a database called `Walmart_Coffee_Listings.db` , which I created myself using sqlite3 packages in python.
 In the database, I created a table called `Walmart_Coffee` and inserted the Walmart coffee listings data that I found in Kaggle into that table.

 I then defined some questions about coffee at Walmart and used `SQL` queries to find answers to those questions.